libertychurchuk/libertychurchuk/_messages/living-in-the-moment-and-fullness-of-his-grace.md

 ---
 > Life isn't about waiting for the storm to pass.
 It's about learning how to dance in the rain

+What then should enable us to live the victorious life despite our circumstances?

+Receive the revelation of who we are in Christ and walk in it.

+By faith viewing our relationship with God the way he does.